Emergency Dentist – Beachwood, OH

 Why Choose the Center for Advanced Dentistry for Emergency Dentistry?

 How We Treat Dental Emergencies

-- When a dental emergency occurs, the first thing you should do is remain calm, followed by giving our office a call.
+- When a dental emergency occurs, the first thing you should do is remain calm, followed by giving our dental office a call.
 From there, we can provide you important first aid tips and get you scheduled for an appointment as soon as possible.

-- Once you do get to our office, our front desk will get you checked in, then bring you to one of our operatories so that either Dr. Hornstein or Dr. Schlessel can perform an exam.
+- Once you do get to our dental office, our front desk will get you checked in, then bring you to one of our operatories so that either Dr. Hornstein or Dr. Schlessel can perform an exam.
 During this examination, digital X-rays may be captured in order to locate the source of your dental emergency.
 We’ll also do what we can to get you out of dental pain first to alleviate your discomfort and help you stay calm.